stefuntran/AAPI-Discrimination/README.md

 Users entering the website will be greeted with an automatic pop-up welcoming the user and providing some information regarding the website.
 At the end of the description, users have the option of filling out the survey and then closing the pop-up window by clickng the "X" button to continue to the website, or declining to fill out the survey and click the "X" button to enter.

+5. **Colors**
+The colors of the markers on the map, bar chart, and cards corespond to users response to the survey question "How has the incident changed your perception of safety at UCLA?".
+This helps connect all the applications on our map together.

 ### Screenshots